appleyuchi/Decision_Tree_Prune/README.md

         if you persist running it with very large "max_depth",then graphviz may NOT be able to draw pictures under the folder "visualization".

         2.
-		Two datasets have passed through the CCP implemention: credit-a
+	datasets from UCI which have been tested: credit-a
 	abalone
-		They are all from UCI databases.

 ----------------CCP--Operation method(end)---------------------------------

+-------------------ECP-Operation method(start)-----------------------

+        1.change your datasets path in file sklearn_ECP_TOP.py 2.set b_SE=True in sklearn_ECP_TOP.py if you want this rule to select the best pruned tree.
+        3.python sklearn_ECP_TOP.py in the path decision_tree/sklearn_cart-regression_ECP-finish/
+        4.Enjoy the results in the folder＂visualization＂.

+        datasets from UCI which have been tested: housing(boston)

 -------------------ECP-Operation method(end)-----------------------
-1.change your datasets path in code
-2.set b_SE=True in sklearn_ECP_TOP.py if you want this to select the best pruned tree.
-3.python sklearn_ECP_TOP.py in the path decision_tree/sklearn_cart-regression_ECP-finish/
-4.Enjoy the results in visualization.

 \----------------------------------------
-You may also interested in the inventer、history of Pruning Algorithms,I have collected them together in the following Link:
+You may also interested in the inventer、history of Pruning Algorithms,and you may want to compare the unpruned effects and pruned effects, I have collected them together in the following Link:
 https://blog.csdn.net/appleyuchi/article/details/83692381

 Don't hesitate to contact appleyuchi@foxmail.com please if you have any question.